Fear of Throwing Up: What’s Really Behind Emetophobia

 Those who suffer from the fear of vomiting usually know that this fear is unreasonable.
 Nevertheless, those affected are convinced that they cannot overcome these fears.
 They are constantly waiting to be confronted again with something that could trigger nausea.

 It is precisely this incorrectly trained focus that is the main trigger of the phobia.
-Because our brain, as brain research is certain today, networks every single thought in the form of synaptic connections.
-Over time, this creates a veritable data highway in the brains of those affected, which is good at one thing in particular: Create unfounded “fear of vomiting.”
-Nevertheless, emetophobia is NOT a disease that you have to deal with for the rest of your life.
+Because our brain, as brain research is sure today, networks every single thought in the form of synaptic connections.
+Over time, this creates a veritable data highway in the brains of those affected, which is good at one thing: Creating unfounded “fear of vomiting.”
+Nevertheless, emetophobia is NOT a disease you must deal with for the rest of your life.

 Good to know:

-Everything that you have trained yourself unconsciously, such as an emetophobia, can also be trained away consciously.
-In other words, just because your brain has automated certain unpleasant thoughts does not mean that you are at the mercy of this automation for the rest of your life.
+Everything you have trained yourself unconsciously, such as emetophobia, can also be trained away consciously.
+In other words, just because your brain has automated specific unpleasant thoughts does not mean you are at the mercy of this automation for the rest of your life.

-This much in advance: The suffering that is triggered by an emetophobia is not imaginary, but completely real.
+This much in advance: The suffering triggered by emetophobia is not imaginary but completely real.
 The body really reacts!
 Nevertheless, the fear of vomiting is strictly speaking based on nothing else than a wrongly linked brain.
-A certain type of negative thinking and visualization has become so neuronally entrenched that emetophobes react with violent physical and psychological symptoms at the slightest thought of vomiting.
+A specific type of negative thinking and visualization has become so neuronally entrenched that emetophobic react with violent physical and psychological symptoms at the slightest thought of vomiting.

 The fear of vomiting arises from the fact that those affected permanently imagine that they could either vomit themselves or witness the vomiting.
-However, if you ask an emetophobe how often she or he has actually experienced this, you will usually hear: “Never” or “Once, but that was many years ago”.
+On the other hand, if you ask an emetophobic how often they have experienced this specifically, the answer is usually: “Never” or “Once, but that was many years ago.”

 So, on closer examination, it becomes clear that a pure fantasy (that is, what could happen) is the basis of emetophobia.
-However, if a pure fantasy is responsible for creating a real and serious disease, then there must also be a counter-fantasy through which this disease can disappear again.
-And exactly this counter-fantasy was developed in the Institute for Modern Psychotherapy in Berlin 5 years ago.
-With the help of the so-called Bernhardt method, you can now really unlearn the fear of vomiting.
+However, suppose a pure fantasy is responsible for creating a real and severe disease.
+In that case, there must also be a counter-fantasy through which this disease can disappear again.
+And precisely this counter-fantasy was developed 7 years ago at the Institute for Modern Psychotherapy.
+It is a central component of the Bernhardt Method, which we will discuss in more detail in the next paragraph.

-While confrontation therapy is usually very lengthy and unpleasant, the Bernhardt Method takes a completely new approach.
-Based on the latest findings in brain research, those affected learn to anchor better “fantasies” in their brain in such a way that an emetophobia is literally deprived of its neuronal basis.
-As a result, the fear of vomiting fades more and more from week to week until it finally disappears altogether.
-All without confrontation, without medication, and without painful childhood digging.
+While confrontation therapy against emetophobia is usually lengthy and unpleasant, the Bernhardt Method takes a new approach.
+Based on the latest findings in brain research, those affected learn to anchor better “fantasies” in their brain so that an emetophobia is literally deprived of its neuronal basis.
+As a result, the fear of vomiting fades more and more from week to week until it finally disappears, all without confrontation, without medication, and without painful childhood digging.

 Good to know:

 False fantasies are not only responsible for the development of emetophobia.
-Agoraphobia, generalized anxiety disorder, hypochondria or a social phobia are also triggered in this way, only that the negative fantasies then focus on things other than vomiting.
+Agoraphobia, generalized anxiety disorder, hypochondria, or a social phobia are also triggered this way, only that the negative fantasies focus on things other than vomiting.

-Should an anxious feeling still arise from time to time, the Bernhardt Method additionally offers a whole range of new anxiety-stopping techniques, such as the Pitching Technique or the Visual Slide Technique, which really work.
-Especially people for whom breathing exercises, progressive muscle relaxation or pure distraction had little to no effect are amazed at how easily and quickly anxiety and panic can be stopped with these new techniques.
+Should an anxious feeling still arises from time to time, THE ANXIETY CURE also offers a range of new anxiety-stopping techniques, such as the Pitching Technique or the Visual Slide Technique, which work.
+Especially people for whom breathing exercises, progressive muscle relaxation, or pure distraction had little to no effect are amazed at how easily and quickly anxiety and panic can be stopped with these new techniques.

 Of course, this does not happen overnight.
 It takes some practice and daily repetitions.
-But if you’re willing to work on yourself, you can reduce your anxiety by 80 to 90 percent relatively quickly with 20 minutes of daily training.
-As a result, after just a few weeks those affected often do things without inner resistance that were unthinkable just a few months earlier.
+But suppose you’re willing to work on yourself.
+In that case, you can quickly reduce your anxiety by 80 to 90 percent with 20 minutes of daily training.
+As a result, after just a few weeks, those affected often do things without inner resistance that were unthinkable just a few months earlier.
 How long it ultimately takes to completely overcome an emetophobia or other anxiety disorder depends, of course, on how long one has been affected by it.
 Mostly, however, this process takes only a few months.
-This is confirmed both by numerous doctors who already work with this method and by many former anxiety patients, from whom we have collected a few testimonials for you here.
+This is confirmed by numerous doctors who already work with this method and by many former anxiety patients, from whom we have collected a few testimonials for you here.